ic2019/groupb_project1/Analysis.md

 _Based on the survery results, we see that as people are more educated, reported diseases also increases.
 1) Education makes people aware more of their health issues?
 2) Or more education, more stress and more health issues?_

-* State of Residence and Diseases
+* State of Residence and Health Risk Indicators

 ![state_diseases](Images/state_diseases.png)